krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 ## At a glace

-Here are the best narrow baised bowls available today:
+Here are the best narrow biased bowls available today:

 * Taylor Vector VS
 * Drakes Pride D-TEC